• Commercial Driver FAQs in Utah

 When do I need a CDL?

 If you plan to drive a commercial motor vehicle (CMV), you need a CDL.
-If you drive a CMV without a commercial license, you could go to jail or incur a court fine of $5,000.
+If you drive a CMV without a commercial license, you could go to jail or incur a court fine.
 In Utah, you need a CDL to operate the following vehicles:

-• A single vehicle with a gross vehicle weight rating (GVWR) of 26,000 pounds or more
+- A single vehicle with a gross vehicle weight rating (GVWR) of 26,001 lbs. or more

-• A trailer with a GVWR of more than 10,000 pounds if the gross combination weight rating is more than 26,000 pounds
+- A trailer with a GVWR of more than 10,000 lbs. if the gross combination weight rating is more than 26,001 lbs.

-• A vehicle designed to transport 16 or more occupants, including the driver
+- A vehicle designed to transport 16 passengers or more, including the driver

 You need a Class A, Class B, or Class C commercial license, depending on the type of vehicle you will be driving.